 That is why God will destroy the political and economic Babylon.
 And then the religious one.
 However, we must know that the Lord does not give the Church new truths but asks her to guard the once-given one, who is infinite.

 Why is the fall of Babylon significant in the Bible?

 Babylon represents Rome, all those unworthy of the Christian empire.
-The seven heads of the scarlet beast identified them as successive persecuting kingdoms, starting from the Christian persecutors to the Saracens.
+The seven heads of the scarlet beast identified them as successive persecuting kingdoms, from Christian persecutors to Saracens.
 He warned that the judgment of Roman Christianity would fall on the sons of Babylon within the Roman Church and the Roman Empire.
 Babylon now includes the apostasy of the Protestant daughters.
 Sabbatarian Adventists generally agreed with the Millerites, although they maintained that the eighth head of the beast was papal Rome.